Barry-dE/readme/README.md

 - 😄 Pronouns: He/Him
-- 🌱 I’m currently learning DevOps with Go, Linux, Shell Scripting, Cloud Native Technologies (K8s, Cilium, Terraform)
+- 🌱 I’m currently taking a deep dive into DevOps and Web Animations.
 - 💬 Ask me about Javascript, DevOps, Technical Writing, and Cooking😉
 - ⚡ Fun fact: I love to take pictures of my friends.😆